krubenok/quill/README.md

 #### MongoDB

-The database can either be hosted with [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or on your own server.
-Atlas will generally be easier to set up and should be the preferred choice unless you are familiar with administering your own server.
+The database can either be hosted with a cloud-hosted MongoDB provider, such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), or on your own server.
+Cloud-hosted MongoDB will generally be easier to set up and should be the preferred choice unless you are familiar with administering your own server.
 A guide to setting up Atlas can be found [here](https://docs.atlas.mongodb.com/getting-started/).
 Note that the URI for the database (which must be specified in `.env`) will be different depending on where your database is hosted.

 #### SMTP

 A dedicated SMTP provider is absolutely required if you want Quill to work for your hackathon.
-There are several providers available (Mailgun, Sendgrid, and others).
+There are several providers available such as [Mailgun](https://www.mailgun.com) or [Sendgrid](https://sendgrid.com), both part of the GitHub Student Developer Pack.
 After setting this up, fill in the `.env` with the values that your provider gives you.

 #### Quill